julia-dizhak/uawit-website/README.md

 # UAWIT website

-The website for non-profit Organization Ukrainian Women in Tech in Stockholm.
+The website for the non-profit Organization Ukrainian Women in Tech in Stockholm.

-It is build using Next.js + Sanity Studio.
-The Sanity studio embedded in the project.
+It is built using Next.js + Sanity Studio.
+The Sanity studio is embedded in the project.

 ## Getting Started